DreamWeave-MP/dreamDice/README.md

 It has two chat commands:

-- /roll : makes a new roll based on numbers or stats
+- /roll : makes a new roll based on numbers or stats - Sent to players in the same cell
-- /reroll : does whatever your last roll was, but with a fresh result
+- /reroll : does whatever your last roll was, but with a fresh result - Sent to players in the same cell
+- /rollg : Same as above, but sends result to everyone
+- /rerollg : Same as above, but sends result to everyone

 # Examples